Molefas/trikhub-ha-addons/README.md

 Home Assistant addon and integration for the TrikHub AI skill ecosystem.
 Extend your Home Assistant voice assistant with third-party AI skills (Triks).

+This entire repo is basically a basic wrapper allowing users to easily expand their conversation agents with Skills.
+Trikhub allows then the creation and sharing of these Open Souce skill sith the community.

+A more direct "hands-on" implementation of Trikhub is possible (and better) within in Agents.
+More information about us on [Trikhub.com](https://trikhub.com)

 ## Quick Start

 ### 1. Install the Addon